Last Updated: November 19, 2024

 illustration of filing step in forming an llc in california

 Next, you need to file your California Articles of Organization (Form LLC-1).
 This form explains things such as who’s involved in your LLC and their contact information.
 Articles of Organization are required for any LLC in the state of California.
-Fortunately, we specialize in handling this kind of paperwork with our business formation plans.
+Fortunately, we specialize in handling this kind of paperwork with our business formation services.
 So, we can take care of this step for you and make sure it’s done correctly the first time.

 Unlike many other states, California requires two separate forms to be filed in order to form your LLC.
 First, there are the aforementioned Articles of Organization.
 Next, is Form LLC-12 the Statement of Information (which we’ll cover in the following step).